 "Drug List."
-Our plan covers most adult Part D vaccines at no cost to you.
-Refer to your plan's "Drug List" or Call Customer Service for coverage and cost sharing details about specific vaccines
+Our plan covers most adult Part D vaccines at no cost to you, even if you haven't paid your deductible.
+Refer to your plan's "Drug List" or Call Customer Service for coverage and cost sharing details about specific vaccines.